(This Bosch induction range review post was last updated May, 2017.)

 Bosch also gets consistently high customer satisfaction ratings, and this particular stove is "recommended" by Consumer Reports.
 So if you're in the market for an induction range, this one might just be a perfect fit.

-Note: If you don't want to read the whole article, use the links in the table of contents to jump to a section:
+Note: If you don't want to read the whole Bosch induction range review, use the links in the table of contents to jump to a section:

 The Bosch Induction Stove At a Glance